 Back pain may occur suddenly as the result of an acute illness or injury.
-Prime examples seen by our Omaha back pain doctor include slip-and-fall incidents at work, high-impact sports injuries, and auto accident injuries.
+Prime examples seen by our West Omaha back pain doctor include slip-and-fall incidents at work, high-impact sports injuries, and auto accident injuries.
 These events can force the spine out of alignment, tear muscles and/or pinch nerves.
 Chronic back pain is commonly caused by degenerative problems such as bulging discs, spinal osteoarthritis, strained vertebral joints, or constant muscle strain from an unbalanced spinal alignment.

 It's wise to seek back pain treatment in West Omaha as early on as possible.
 An acute injury or degenerative condition may get steadily worse over time until the underlying structural problem is addressed.
 Injuries that don't heal properly can also develop overgrowths of internal scar tissue, making your back even stiffer and more painful.